 To have a chance of winning, hyperloop must first figure out how to get around the bureaucratic rules that control what gets installed where.
 These companies’ executives say that it won’t be as difficult as it seems and that they’re already collaborating with willing governments to get their programs up and running.

 Hyperloop One organized a competition in which cities competed for the opportunity to host the system to make it simpler.
-Without a question, places that we’re able to remove roadblocks such as cumbersome legislation stood out.
+Without question, places where we’re able to remove roadblocks such as cumbersome legislation stood out.
 Canada (with a route linking Toronto, Ottawa, and Montreal), Florida (Orlando to Miami), and India (Mumbai to Chennai) were among the winners, but the company has yet to announce any plans to begin construction.
 Of course, as local people complain, land rights prove difficult to obtain, and building costs rise, it remains to be seen if any commitments can be kept.

 In my view, the Hyperloop (or anything similar) is the best option for high-traffic city pairs that are less than 1500 kilometers or 900 miles apart.
 Supersonic air travel, I believe, would be quicker and less expensive at that inflection point.
 The sonic boom noise on the ground will be no louder than current airliners at a high enough altitude and with the right geometry, so it isn’t a show-stopper.
 Also, a quiet supersonic plane solves any long-distance city pair instantly, without the need for a massive new global infrastructure.